 While search engines are a great source of traffic for your website, you must have high rankings to fully take advantage of it.
 Using pay per click (PPC) or search engine optimization (SEO) methods are a good way to improve your rankings in the search listings.
-What is search engine optimization (or SEO)?
+What is search engine optimization?
 Continue reading to find out…

 What is search engine optimization (SEO)?